fger1011/Disease_Prediction/README.md

 ```terminal
 streamlit run app.py
 ```
 Use the streamlit command line to run the demo in your website.
-Click the ```terminal Local URL: http://localhost:8501 ```
+Click the ``` Local URL: http://localhost:8501 ```

 ## Sample Output